 We have addressed this Letter to the members of the Council as it is the responsibility of the members to ensure that proper arrangements are in place for the conduct of its business and that the Council has relevant safeguards and properly accounts for public money.

-The Letter will be published on the Audit Commission website at www.audit-commission.gov.uk and should also be published on the Council's website.
+The Letter will be published on the Public Sector Audit Appointments Limited website at www.psaa.co.uk and should also be published on the Council's website.

 Responsibilities of the appointed auditor and the Council